 A recent arrival in the Le Cordon Bleu Paris school team, Chef Caussimon has worked in many renowned establishments.
 Chef’s career spanned a variety of positions from the Hilton Hotel Paris to Guy Savoy’s restaurant.
 We met up with him to find out more about the Chef and his passion for cuisine.

-William Caussimon, cuisine Chef at Le Cordon Bleu Paris
+Williams Caussimon, cuisine Chef at Le Cordon Bleu Paris

 Where does your passion for cuisine come from?